A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 • CVE-2025-40804: SIVaaS Authentication Bypass Vulnerability

-• CVE-2024-32740: Siemens Simatic CN 4100 Auth Bypass Flaw
+• CVE-2024-32740: Siemens SIMATIC CN 4100 Auth Bypass Flaw

 Default Legacy - Prefooter | Experience the World’s Most Advanced Cybersecurity Platform

-Experience the World’s Most Advanced Cybersecurity Platform
+Experience the Most Advanced Cybersecurity Platform

-See how our intelligent, autonomous cybersecurity platform can protect your organization now and into the future.
+See how the world’s most intelligent, autonomous cybersecurity platform can protect your organization today and into the future.

 Try SentinelOne